This function takes a predinfo object and applies (maps) a new data to

 help with this.

-used to specify the outcome variable(s) within new_data
+used to specify the outcome variable(s) within new_data, if relevant

 "survival").
 For example, if validating an existing model, then these